pietsjoh/rosettasciio/docs/supported_formats/jobin_yvon.rst

 Jobin Yvon
 ----------

-Currently, RosettaSciIO can only read ``.xml`` format from Jobin-Yvon.
+Currently, RosettaSciIO can only read the ``.xml`` format from Jobin-Yvon.
 If Lumispy is installed, then ``LumiSpectrum`` will be used as the ``signal_type``.